 Credit / No Credit

-The credit/no credit grading option is similar to pass/fail.
-It is designed to encourage student exploration of areas of academic interest that might otherwise be avoided for fear of poor grades.
+The credit/no credit grading option is designed to encourage student exploration of areas of academic interest that might otherwise be avoided for fear of poor grades.

-Students who earn at least a C− in a C/NC course will receive credit hours with a final grade of CR on the transcript.
-Students who earn a grade lower than a C− will not receive credit hours and will have a final grade of NCR on the transcript.
-In either case, the course will not affect the student’s GPA.
+Students who earn at least a D− in a CR/NC course will receive credit hours with a final grade of CR on the transcript.
+Students who earn a grade of F will not receive credit hours and will have a final grade of NC on the transcript.
+In either case, the course will not affect the student’s GPA. (effective Fall 2022)

-Courses taken for credit/no credit cannot be used to meet any General Education, major, or minor requirement, including courses taken to fulfull the foreign language requirement.
-The credit/no credit option may not be used with courses graded as satisfactory/unsatisfactory.
+Courses taken for credit/no credit cannot be used to meet any General Education, major, or minor requirement, including courses taken to complete the foreign language requirement.
+The CR/NC option may not be used with courses graded as satisfactory/unsatisfactory.

 Students must choose the credit/no credit option during the first half of the course term (e.g., the first 8 weeks of the semester, the fourth week of the summer session, or by the fourth week of an 8-week course).